-The Be Connected Young Mentors program is an intergenerational program bringing together high school aged children and older Australians.
+Young Mentors is an intergenerational program bringing together secondary school students and older Australians.

-Not only does it facilitate essential digital learning for older Australians, but it also gives young people the opportunity to develop valuable teaching, communication and leadership skills.
+Not only does it facilitate essential digital learning for older Australians and build their confidence in using technology, but it also gives young people the opportunity to develop valuable teaching, communication and leadership skills.

 - At Amana Living, we found a lot of our staff were being asked questions about how to use mobile phones, how to use iPads.

 - The people are coming to libraries all the time.

 - It's people looking for help with technology, and we just don't have the resources on our own.

 - My memory isn't what it used to be.